denkovarik/Battle-Tanks/README.md

 # Battle Tanks

 ## Description
 Welcome to Battle-Tanks.
-This repo has been adapted from the CSC 340 course project at The South Dakota School of Mines and Technology for educational purposes.
+This repo has been adapted from the CSC 340 Indroduction to Software Engineering course project at The South Dakota School of Mines and Technology for educational purposes.
 In this repo, there is a project called "projectx".
 This is a platform that supports multiple tanks battling each other on a field.